The NIH Almanac

 Library Operations traces its roots to 1836 — the founding year of NLM — when the Library of the Office of the Surgeon General of the Army was established in Washington, D.C.
 Library Operations hosts access to the physical library and to its online counterpart, creating places where users can discover and gain access to the world's medical literature.

-- Largest medical library in the world with over 19 million books, journals, manuscripts, audiovisuals, and other forms of medical information and within this collection one of the world's largest and most treasured history of medicine collections.
+- Largest medical library in the world with more than 20 million books, journals, manuscripts, audiovisuals, and other forms of medical information and within this collection one of the world's largest and most treasured history of medicine collections.

 - MEDLINE: the world's premier biomedical database, searchable through the PubMed interface.

-- National Network of Libraries of Medicine (NN/LM): a network of over 4,000 health and public libraries nationwide, dedicated to advancing the progress of medicine and improving the public health by providing all U.S. health professionals equal access to medical information.
+- National Network of Libraries of Medicine (NN/LM): a network of nearly 6,000 health and public libraries nationwide, dedicated to advancing the progress of medicine and improving the public health by providing all U.S. health professionals equal access to medical information.

 - MeSH: a controlled medical vocabulary presented in a hierarchical structure that enhances specified searching within databases.